danlafeir/engineering_leadership_playbook/recurring_meetings/1_on_1s.md

 # One-on-ones

 I find that you need them every 1-3 weeks depending on the individual.
+Feedback should be framed with [expectations](../carrer_managment/expectations.md) and [technical leadership](../technical_leadership/)

 ### Developer 1:1